Digital-Physics/game-of-life-pattern-RL-gym/README.md

 ## 3. Compare Results with an Evolutionary Search Agent (Built-in)

 The Evolutionary Search Agent uses test-time compute to search for optimal action sequences through evolutionary algorithms.
+It is not a traditional genetic algorithm, but rather more of a phenotype/output-level process which directly mutates the desired action sequence.
 It supports three mutation strategies:

 ### Mutation Modes